Shirley in Middlesex County, Massachusetts — The American Northeast (New England)

 Erected 1930 by Massachusetts Bay Colony-Tercentenary Commission.

 Location.
-42° 35.096′ N, 71° 38.874′ W. Marker is in Shirley, Massachusetts, in Middlesex County.
-Marker is on Massachusetts Route 2A near Parker Road, on the right when traveling west.
+42° 32.614′ N, 71° 38.872′ W. Marker is in Shirley, Massachusetts, in Middlesex County.
+Marker is on Phoneix Street 0.1 miles south of Front Street (Local Route .1), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Shirley MA 01464, United States of America.
+Touch for directions.

 Also see . . .
 Tercentenary Commission Markers.
+Original 1930 publication by the Commonwealth of Massachusetts of Tercentenary Commission Markers, commemorating the three hundredth anniversary of the Massachusetts Bay Colony.
 (Submitted on June 28, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 28, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 733 times since then and 10 times this year.
+It was originally submitted on June 28, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+This page has been viewed 625 times since then and 3 times this year.
 Last updated on October 26, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-Photos: 1, 2. submitted on June 28, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3. submitted on June 28, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.